rahuul2992000/Everglades-Benchmark/README.md

 Launch Jupyter and run the notebooks:

--Task-specific models
+- Task-specific models
     - Trains and evaluates Informer and other classical architectures.
 Run the ipynb files under the task-specific-models folder to reproduce the experiment results.

--Foundation models
+- Foundation models
     - Run the ipynb files under the foundation-models folder to reproduce the experiment results.

--Extreme-case evaluation
+- Extreme-case evaluation
     - Run the ipynb file under the extreme-case-evaluation folder to compute the Symmetric Extremal Dependence Index for each method.

--Visualizations
+- Visualizations
     - Station-variable correlations: Visualizations/Everglades-Station-Variables-Analysis.ipynb
     - Parameter study plots: Visualizations/Everglades-ParameterStudy-Viz.ipynb
     - Actual vs. predicted time-series: Visualizations/Everglades-Data-Visualizations-ActualvsPred.ipynb